jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 Take advantage of the Google Flights calendar view to see if there's a big fluctuation in price, and make sure you're not paying $500 for a flight on Friday that could be $200 for a flight on Monday.

 The same applies to certain cities.
 Many places have "on" or "high" seasons, where tourism peaks and prices for just about everything spike.
-Sometimes, the high season makes a lot of sense: the lavender fields in Provence only bloom from June to August.
+Sometimes, the high season makes a lot of sense: the lavender fields in Provence only bloom in August.

 Other times, though, high season is just when the tourists show up.